toriowtf/implementing-design-patterns/README.md

 ```

 ## Adapter
-The Adapter pattern is utilized with the ShipAdapter class, allowing the Ship class to be used as a DeliveryStrategy.
-This demonstrates how different delivery systems can be adapted to the common DeliveryStrategy interface.
+The Adapter pattern is utilized with the `ShipAdapter` class, allowing the Ship class to be used as a `DeliveryStrategy`.
+This demonstrates how different delivery systems can be adapted to the common `DeliveryStrategy` interface.
 ```java
 Ship ship = new Ship();
 DeliveryStrategy shipAdapter = new ShipAdapter(ship);